-A click on the Finish button will complete the process and remove all files that are listed in the Remove column from the computer system.
+A click on the Finish button completes the process and removes all files that are listed in the remove column from the computer system.

 That’s good!
 That means you don’t have any “unknown files” in Winsock LSP.